 Consumer Q/A: Preventing Mother-to-Child Transmission of HIV Infection

-These questions and answers are related to the material in the NYSDOH AI clinical practice guideline: Reducing HIV Transmission During Pregnancy, Labor and Delivery, and Postpartum Care.
+These questions and answers are related to the material in the NYSDOH AI clinical practice guideline: Prevention of Mother-to-Child HIV Transmission.

 What is mother-to-child transmission of HIV?
 Mother-to-child transmission (MTCT) occurs when a mother with HIV infection spreads the virus to her infant.
 MTCT can occur during pregnancy, labor, delivery, or breastfeeding.
 Learn more about MTCT